interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 If the operational intent details reported by the USS do not match the user's flight intent, this check will fail.

-## Attempt second flight test case
+## Plan priority flight test case

+In this step, the second USS executes a user intent to plan a priority flight that conflicts with the first flight.

 ### Inject flight intent test step

-#### Incorrectly planned check

-The second flight intent conflicts with the first flight that was already planned.
-If the USS successfully plans the flight, it means they failed to detect the conflict with the pre-existing flight, or else they modified the flight more than the user wanted.
-Therefore, this check will fail if the second USS indicates success in creating the flight from the user flight intent.

-#### Failure check
+#### Successful planning check

-All flight intent data provided was complete and correct.
-It should have been processed successfully, allowing the USS to reject or accept the flight.
+All flight intent data provided is correct and valid and free of conflict in space and time, therefore it should have been planned by the USS.
+If the USS indicates a conflict, this check will fail since the intersecting flight is lower priority.
+If the USS indicates that the flight was rejected, this check will fail.
 If the USS indicates that the injection attempt failed, this check will fail.

+## Activate priority flight test case

+In this step, the second USS successfully executes a user intent to activate the priority flight.

+TODO: Complete this test case

+## Attempt to activate first flight test case

+In this step, the first USS fails to activate the flight it previously created.

+TODO: Complete this test case

 ## Cleanup